-Proposed Proposed Maximum Amount to be Maximum Offering Aggregate Amount of Title of Each Class of Securities To Be Registered Registered (1) Price Per Share Offering Price (2) Registration Fee (3) Common Stock, \$0.0001 par value per share 9,085,000 shares \$20.00 \$181,700,000 \$23,585
+Title of Each Class of Securities To Be Registered Proposed Maximum Aggregate Offering Price (1) Amount of Registration Fee (2) Common Stock, \$0.0001 par value per share \$ \$

-Includes 1,185,000 shares of common stock that the underwriters have the option to purchase.
-Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended (2)
+- (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
+Includes shares of common stock that the underwriters have the option to purchase. - (2) Calculated pursuant to Rule 457(o) based on an estimate of the proposed maximum aggregate offering price